sirbrillig/git-si/README.md

 All commands:

-    git si add [FILES]     # Perform an svn and a git add on the files. git si blame <FILE>    # Alias for svn blame. git si commit          # Perform an svn commit and update the mirror branch. git si diff [FILES]    # Perform an svn diff piped through a colorizer.
-Also tests to be sure a rebase is not needed. git si fetch           # Updates mirror branch to latest svn commit. git si help [COMMAND]  # Describe available commands or one specific command git si init            # Initializes git-si in this directory with a gitignore and creates a special mirror branch. git si pull            # Fetch the latest svn commit and rebase the current branch. git si rebase          # Rebases current branch to mirror branch. git si status [FILES]  # Perform an svn status. git si usage           # How does this thing work?
+    git-si add [FILES]     # Perform an svn and a git add on the files. git-si blame <FILE>    # Alias for svn blame. git-si commit          # Perform an svn commit and update the mirror branch. git-si diff [FILES]    # Perform an svn diff piped through a colorizer.
+Also tests to be sure a rebase is not needed. git-si fetch           # Updates mirror branch to latest svn commit. git-si help [COMMAND]  # Describe available commands or one specific command git-si init            # Initializes git-si in this directory with a gitignore and creates a special mirror branch. git-si pull            # Fetch the latest svn commit and rebase the current branch. git-si readd           # Add files to svn that have been added to git. git-si rebase          # Rebases current branch to mirror branch. git-si status [FILES]  # Perform an svn status. git-si usage           # How does this thing work? git-si version         # Print the version.

 ## Contributing